Senior Payment Default definition

 Senior Payment Default means an Event of Default under clause 26.2 (Non-payment) of the Senior Facilities Agreement other than in respect of an amount (a) not constituting principal, interest or fees and (b) not exceeding £250,000 (or its equivalent in other currencies).

-Senior Payment Default means any default in the payment of principal of (or premium, if any) or interest on any Senior Indebtedness when due, whether at the Stated Maturity of any such payment or by declaration of acceleration of maturity, call for redemption, mandatory payment or prepayment or otherwise.
+Senior Payment Default means any default in the payment of principal of (or premium, if any) or interest or any additional amount on any Senior Debt of the Issuer when due, whether at the stated maturity of any such payment or by declaration of acceleration, call for redemption or otherwise.

 Senior Payment Default means any default in the payment of any Senior Indebtedness.